jeffkreeftmeijer/herbivore_carnivore/slides.md

 # Question!

 !SLIDE
-# So you benefit from writing tests in English?
+# Do you benefit from writing tests in English?

 !SLIDE
 # Thanks!